truenas/documentation/content/SCALE/SCALETutorials/Storage/Datasets/ManageSnapshotsSCALE.md

 Rollback is a dangerous operation that causes any configured replication tasks to fail.
 {{< /hint >}}
 Replications use the existing snapshot when doing an incremental backup, and rolling back can put the snapshots out-of-order.
-To restore the data within a snapshot, the recommended steps are:
+To restore the data within a snapshot:

 1. Clone the desired snapshot.
 2. Share the clone with the share type or service running on the TrueNAS system.